LTC Lenny Cianciotto

 History of Army Junior ROTC

 The United States Army Junior Reserve Officers’ Training Corps, Junior ROTC, came into being with the passage of the National Defense Act of 1916.
 Junior ROTC is a continuing success story.
-From a modest beginning of 6 units in 1916, Junior ROTC has expanded to more than 1600 schools today and to every state in the nation as well as to American schools overseas.
-Comprised solely of active duty Army retirees, the Junior ROTC instructors serve as mentors developing the outstanding young citizens
+From a modest beginning of 6 units in 1916, Junior ROTC has expanded to more than 1700 schools today and to every state in the nation as well as to American schools overseas.
+Comprised solely of Army retirees, the Junior ROTC instructors serve as mentors developing the outstanding young citizens.

 Purpose of Junior ROTC